TheRolfFR/firestorm-db/README.md

 sudo chown -R www-data "/path/to/uploads/"
 ```

-From there, you can use the functions in `firestorm.files` (detailed below) from the JavaScript wrapper.
+From there, you can use the functions in `firestorm.files` (detailed below) from the JavaScript client.
-If your upload folder is accessible from a server URL, you can directly use its address to retrieve the file.

 ## Upload a file